This chapter has a few specific applications:

-This part is a bit technical, so don’t feel bad about skipping it.
+This part is a bit technical, so don’t feel bad about skipping it, especially you Common Core grads.
 It involves pH.
 That means acid/base balance.
 You know, like soap is basic or alkaline, and oranges are acidic.
 Now in the body certain places only operate correctly if they’re at exactly the right pH.
 The stomach lining for example has to be alkaline in order to counteract the acidic digestive enzymes.
 Otherwise we’d constantly be burning holes in the stomach lining.
 All phases of digestion are totally dependent upon a delicate acid/base balance.

 The problem is, most foods in the Standard American Diet – Big Mac, Five Guys, Del Taco, fries, coke, pizza, etc. are acid-forming.
 That means they lower the pH of the body: too acid.
 The balance is disrupted: many enzymes can’t operate.
 Digestion is inhibited: food sits there and rots.